Winter Speaker Series 2025 Virtual Only

 A Textile Wonderland of Color and Pattern

-In July 2025, “Motherlode”, Liz Collins’ mid-career retrospective will open at the RISD Museum.
-In this lecture, the artist will talk about the process of planning this exhibition and preview some of the works that will be featured.
-Through the presentation of select works, Collins will elucidate the different facets of her making methods and contexts that engage and inspire her.
+Liz Collins, whose vibrant and energized textile installation was included in the 2024 Venice Biennale, will talk about the process of planning her upcoming mid-career retrospective (RISD museum, July 2025) .
+Through the presentation of select featured works, Collins will elucidate the different facts of her making methods and of the contexts that engage and inspire her.

 February 15: Sydney Skybetter